 Some of my good friends in the transhumanist community have regularly been guilty of this over the years.
 A friend on the left has been convinced we’ll see a world government in his lifetime.
 From where I sit, this is a naive and utopian expectation.
 Biological humans will never get that interconnected.
 We don’t want such a future.
 We’re too suspicious of powerful actors for it to happen that fast.
 We have good historical reasons to be suspicious as well.

 Another friend on the left is convinced we’ll increasingly engineer away human suffering in coming generations, because “that’s what people really want.”
 He doesn’t accept that many people think a certain amount of suffering is intrinsic to competition, and without it, we wouldn’t progress.
 A friend on the right is sure that a world of technological abundance will also deliver a libertarian, self-sufficiency paradise.
 I believe this as another naive fantasy, stemming from elitist thinking.
-An upwing friend is convinced that we’ll see general artificial intelligence in the 2040s, because everyone will soon see how valuable it is, and act to accelerate it.
-Another mild form of elitism bias.
-He sees how beneficial it would be, so he expects the majority of folks who have a say in these matters will as well.
+An upwinger friend of mine is convinced that we’ll see general artificial intelligence in the 2040s, because everyone will soon see how valuable it is, and act to accelerate it.
+I believe she has mild form of elitism bias.
+She sees how beneficial it would be, so she expects the majority of folks who have a say in these matters will as well.
+I think she is extrapolating her own preferences to those of our political leaders, and the voting majority.
+We shall see.

 Elitism arises when a future-thinker has convinced themselves that they see what’s right for the world, better than anyone else, and that the larger society is increasingly going to understand and accept their views, policies, and timetables, with little pushback.
 In most cases, this is just a delusion.